 Table 5.04-3.
-Tree Cover Clearing and Land Disturbing Activity Limitations Highly Sensitive Areas Permitted 1.2 In forested areas, selective clearing of Tree Cover to the extent necessary to locate the use, of up to 15%.
-In forested areas, selective clearing of Tree Cover, to the extent necessary to locate the use, of up to 15%.
-In unforested areas, land disturbing activities are reduced by 25% and are permitted only if the applicant demonstrates that no suitable alternative locations exist on areas outside of the MOD.
-In unforested areas, land disturbing activities are reduced by 75% and are permitted only if the applicant demonstrates that no suitable alternative locations exist on areas with existing slopes less than 15% or outside of the MOD.

-1. Tree Cover is based on the Tree Cover Inventory as defined in the FSM.
+Tree Cover Clearing and Land Disturbing Activity Limitations Highly Sensitive Areas Area Permitted 1,2 Slopes of less than 15% (forested) In forested areas, selective clearing of Tree Cover to the extent necessary to locate the use, of up to 15%.
+Slopes of 15% to 25% (forested) In forested areas, selective clearing of Tree Cover, to the extent necessary to locate the use, of up to 15%.
+Slopes of less than 15% (unforested) In unforested areas, land disturbing activities are reduced by 25% and are permitted only if the applicant demonstrates that no suitable alternative locations exist on areas outside of the MOD.
+Slopes of 15% to 25% (unforested) In unforested areas, land disturbing activities are reduced by 75% and are permitted only if the applicant demonstrates that no suitable alternative locations exist on areas with existing slopes less than 15% or outside of the MOD.
+TABLE NOTES: 1.
+Tree Cover is based on the Tree Cover Inventory as defined in the FSM.
 2. No additional clearing of Tree Cover is permitted.